BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 print(X[:5,:])
 ```

 This leaves us with 8 dimensions for the input as we can see below.
-The first goal is now to train the LOF algorithm on our training data set, that is, to calculate the LOF for every of the 400 instances.
+The first goal is now to train the LOF algorithm on our training dataset, that is, to calculate the LOF for every of the 400 instances.

 ```
 (400, 8)